kleuveld/rdm_pages/_documents/rdm_policy_comparison_FSW-DSW.md

 information that is needed to be able to assess the results must be archived (in English).
 This information is stored in a ‘publication package’.</strong></p></td>
-<td>The FSS RDM guidelines don’t mention the term “publication package”.
+<td>The FSS RDM guidelines do not mention the term “publication
+package”.
 The term may lead to confusion: first, a researcher may think that the package itself must be published.
 Second, they may think that all elements need to be archived together.
 However, neither is the case: data may be archived in a restricted-access repository, and it is acceptable to have some items in a public repository, while others are in a restricted archive, as long as the various components link to each